bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

 - `e` or `E` to show epipolar lines
     - `n`, `N`, `p`, or `P` to change algorithm
 - `s` or `S` to save the images
+- `c` or `C` to toggle on calibration mode
+    - `s` or `S` to save chessboard image
+    - `c` or `C` to toggle off calibration mode and start calibration
 - `esc` to close program

 ## Goal

-Add functionality to chessboard calibration
-- press `c` or `C` to activate calibration mode
-    - Display detected chessboard immediately
-    - press `s` or `S` to add chessboard image to collection
-        - display image counter on window title
-        - save images in disk
-        - Optional: Add figure for reviewing reprojection error
-- press `c ` or `C` again to deactivate calibration mode
+Allow loading back calibration parameters.
+Add rectifying image and show epipolar lines again.

 ## File Structure